 All students will be issued a combination lock and a locker.
 Students will be responsible for the lock as well as the contents of the locker for the entire school year.
-A replacement lock may be purchased.
+Students MUST replace locks that are lost.
 Following are some important guidelines: